Our Foundation Stage Team

 Our Teaching Assistants are:

-Ms Salusbury, Mrs Buckley & Miss Purdie
+Miss Titley-Rigby, Ms Salusbury, Miss Lydiate & Miss Brunt

 The Foundation Stage makes a crucial contribution to children’s early development and learning.
-We provide children with a rich variety of teaching and learning experiences that are appropriate to their needs.
-The Foundation Stage is about developing characteristics of effective learning which include -
+We strive to provide children with a rich variety of teaching and learning experiences that are appropriate to their age and stage of learning.Our Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance.

 PLAYING AND EXPLORING